violaaas/music/arrangements/README.md

 # What's in Here

-These directories contain music notation and video files for performers to use to create a virtual collaborative video (not certain whether there's a canonical term for this yet) in which each performer records video and audio of themselves playing an individual part.
+These directories contain music notation and click track files for performers to use to create a virtual collaborative video (not certain whether there's a canonical term for this yet) in which each performer records video and audio of themselves playing an individual part.
 Once complete, the videos and audio are combined and postprocessed.